pingcap/docs/tiup/tiup-cluster-topology-reference.md

 `tiproxy_servers` specifies the machines to which the TiProxy services are deployed and the service configuration on each machine. `tiproxy_servers` is an array, and each element of the array contains the following fields:

-- `host`: Specifies the machine's IP address to which the TiProxy services are deployed.
+- `host`: Specifies the IP address of the machine to which the TiProxy services are deployed.
 This field is mandatory.

 - `ssh_port`: Specifies the SSH port to connect to the target machine for operations.
 If it is not specified, the `ssh_port` of the `global` section is used.